 If you enjoy travel to far away destinations, are concerned about our environment, global warming or climate change, like learning about animals in the wild, bears (of course), understanding your emotions better, learning about different places and cultures, and discovering things about yourself and other people that for the most part have never been explained before, then this book may be for you.

 Of course, if you want to learn how to transform your mental and physical health, you need to understand what is in the book.
 The information in this book is the foundation for this.
-At the moment there is no plan for a non-fiction book about this healing method - although consulting and speaking engagements are available.
+At the moment there is no plan for a non-fiction book about this healing method.
 By definition, what is happening to me in terms of health improvement is very different and "not normal."
 I had to learn and experience many different things to get to this point, you will have to as well.

-Reading Quiet Freedom may not be the best step for you right now, maybe it will be later, maybe never.
-If you haven't traveled to some place very different and challenged your "sense of normal," that might be a good idea, then come back and read Quiet Freedom.
+If you haven't had very different experiences that challenge your "sense of normal," that might be a good idea, then come back and read Quiet Freedom.
 If you are overly materialistic minded, spend some time looking inward, then consider this book.
 Travel can be helpful depending on where you go and what you do, but not always.
 Popular culture is a "filtered reality" - which comes in many forms and is manipulated by many with only their SELF-interest at heart.
 This book will likely break that.
 While for me writing this book was a natural extension of how I see the world around me, it may make you very uncomfortable, for it is relatively-speaking, a deep thought-provoking book.
 But again, I don't think of it that way, that is just my impression after certain reader feedback - explicit and not explicit.

 One example of how this is a hybrid novel is the selective inclusion of relevant statistics.
 Certain parts may also